 L - Listen to your prospects & your clients

 Obvious but worth emphasising.
 Listen carefully to your prospects and clients.
 Listen to what they say.
 Why do they say it?
-What are they meaning?
+Consider their meaning?
 What are they implying?
 What are they not saying?

 L - Linked In